TrainzC99/personal-website/README.md

-# Description

-	- Here lies the versioned open-source implementation of my website.
+# Personal website - (name placeholder)

+## About

+>	Storage and version control for the personal website project aimed at being a portofolio
+	and an organising place for reference links on different subjects.

+## Extra description

-	- If you look around you can find:
+>	- If you look around you can find:
 		1. A clever solution to storing all of your scattered links
 		2. Personal & school projects
 		3. C.V. i.e. Curriculum Vitae, not my name